ENVR 212. The Dynamic Earth and Environment. (4 Credits)

 ENVR 319.
 Environmental Ethics.
 (4 Credits)

 A survey and analysis of major scientific problems and foundational philosophies underlying contemporary environmental ethics and the application of environmental ethics to the scientific and professional practice of conservation and environmental stewardship in scientific research, personal decision making, and professional environmental management.
-Prerequisite: Lab science course; counts as upper division science requirement under legacy gen ed only.
+Prerequisite: Lab science course.

 ENVR 325.
 The Global Commons: International Issues in Environmental Science.
 (4 Credits)